smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 The instructions for configuring Tracked or Queued jobs are generally the same as listed above under The AdHoc Schedule.
 However, observe the following revised instructions for step 7 that apply when a named schedule is used instead of the AdHoc schedule.
 These instructions are the same for both **Tracked** and **Queued** jobs.

 #### Set Up Job Tracking or Queuing for a Named Schedule
-1. In the OpCon User Interface, add a new job master record to the Named Schedule, specifying the job type of IBM i.
+In the OpCon User Interface, add a new job master record to the Named Schedule, specifying the job type of IBM i.
-    a.
-Be sure that the selected machine name matches the LSAM  environment where the Tracked job was registered.
+1. Be sure that the selected machine name matches the LSAM environment where the Tracked job was registered.
-    b.
-Assign a special Frequency to each Tracked or Queued job (different from other types of jobs in the same schedule), so that the effect of the Frequency will be to prevent OpCon from building this job into the Daily schedule each time the Schedule is rebuilt from the Master definitions.
+2. Assign a special Frequency to each Tracked or Queued job (different from other types of jobs in the same schedule), so that the effect of the Frequency will be to prevent OpCon from building this job into the Daily schedule each time the Schedule is rebuilt from the Master definitions.
 One example of a technique that may be used to accomplish this is to choose a Frequency of "On Request" and then select a calendar date that is in the past.
-    c.
-Take note of the name of the Frequency used for each Tracked and Queued job, as this value may optionally be used within the IBM i LSAM Tracked Job Parameters to identify the correct schedule in OpCon that should track or queue the job.
+3. Take note of the name of the Frequency used for each Tracked and Queued job, as this value may optionally be used within the IBM i LSAM Tracked Job Parameters to identify the correct schedule in OpCon that should track or queue the job.
-    d.
-The Schedule Date is also very important when defining a Tracked or Queued job in the LSAM Job Tracking Parameters.
+4. The Schedule Date is also very important when defining a Tracked or Queued job in the LSAM Job Tracking Parameters.
 Be sure to examine the master plan for OpCon schedules to determine if it is possible for more than one instance of the same Schedule Name to be active in OpCon processing at the same time.
 Also examine the history of the Named Schedule (if available) and the planned start time to determine if a Tracked or Queued Job might not be intercepted by the LSAM until after midnight of the schedule build date.

 ## Managing Tracked or Queued Job Failures